maria-antoniak/goodreads-scraper/README.md

 ### Output

-This script scrapes the following information for each book.
+This script scrapes the following information for each review for each book.
 - book ID
 - review URL
 - review ID